webitube/UnityCapture/README.md

 If you want to capture multiple cameras simultaneously you can refer to the 'UnityCaptureMultiCam' scene and the 'MultiCam' script used by it.

+If you want to capture a custom texture (generated texture, a video, another webcam feed or a static image) you can refer to the 'UnityCaptureTextureExample' scene and the 'CaptureTexture' script used by it.

 ### Settings